mateuszpalyz/rstat.us/README.md

 Now you should be able to sign in to your development version with Twitter!

+### Adding sample data

+While developing you can seed your database with a sample data:

+    $ rake db:seed

 ### Running the tests

 To run the tests you may want to make use of `bundle exec` so you don't get